-That said, there is an even more confusing game at play in your sub conscious mind.
-It is the game where you confuse movement with progress.
-Where you read all the books, attend all the trainings and speak all the lingo but still do NOT experience any growth or impact.
+That said, there is an even more confusing game at play in your subconscious mind.
+It is a game where you confuse movement with progress.
+Where you read all the books, attend all the training, and speak all the lingo but still do NOT experience any growth or impact.
 Where you are stuck in your head and are living in a World of all talk, no action.
-I have written about how the mind plays trick on us in a past blog accessible here.
+I have written about how the mind plays tricks on us in a past blog accessible here.

 The reality is nothing good ever comes easy nor quick.
-Even your Apples, Googles, Facebooks, Ubers and Airbnbs had earlier stories of failure and years of darkness in isolation as the founders battled their own personal feelings of self doubt, inadequacy, incompetence and pursuit of true passion.
+Even your Apples, Googles, Facebooks, Ubers, and Airbnbs had earlier stories of failure and years of darkness in isolation as the founders battled their own personal feelings of self-doubt, inadequacy, incompetence, and pursuit of true passion.
 Many a failure preceded their 'BIG IDEA'.
 And guess what?
-They still continue to fail and learn from their failures in spite and despite what we choose to see of these companies.
+They still continue to fail and learn from their failures in spite of what we choose to see of these companies.